riedyw/PoshFunctions/ReadMe.md

     New-Credential                 Returns a [PSCredential] given a passed UserName, and either a string 'Password' or a securestring 'SecureString'
     New-DatePicker                 Provides a GUI representation of a calendar where you select a date.
 Click OK or press [Enter] to return the date selected.
 If click Cancel or press [Esc] $null is returned.
     New-FontPicker                 Present a dialog to the user and allow them to select a font and its characteristics New-Inputbox                   Display a Visual Basic style inputbox.
-    New-InputBoxSecureString       Provides a GUI text entry box to enter a string and convert it to a securestring New-MessageBox                 New-Popup will display a message box.
+    New-InputBoxSecureString       Provides a GUI text entry box to enter a string and convert it to a securestring New-LocalAdmin                 Creates a new local administrative account on local computer New-MailToUri                  Creates appropriately formatted text for a MailTo URI that can be embedded in a QR code New-MessageBox                 New-Popup will display a message box.
 If a timeout is requested it uses Wscript.Shell PopUp method.
-If a default button is requested it uses the ::Show method from 'Windows.Forms.MessageBox'
     New-PFDateFormat               Returns a [psobject] with a [datetime] in multiple other formats New-QR                         Create New Quick Response Code
-    New-RandomPassword             Creates a new random password
+    New-QRCode                     Creates a file containing a QR code based on the data and specifications provided New-RandomPassword             Creates a new random password
     New-ScreenShot                 To take a screenshot and save it to a file.
     New-Shortcut                   This script is used to create a  shortcut.
-    Optimize-SqlIndexFragmentation Optimize SQL Index Fragmentation
+    New-SmsUri                     Creates appropriately formatted text for an SMS URI that can be embedded in a QR code New-TelephoneUri               Creates appropriately formatted text for an Telephone URI that can be embedded in a QR code
+    New-TemporaryFileWithExtension Create a temporary file with a custom extension New-VirtualHardDisk            Creates a new virtual hard disk (*.vhd) and several other operations New-WifiUri                    To create a WIFI uri that can be used for input to New-QRCode Optimize-SqlIndexFragmentation Optimize SQL Index Fragmentation
     Optimize-SqlStoredProcedure    Optimize SQL Stored Procedures
-    Out-PDFToPrinter               To print a .PDF to the default printer Read-HostWithDefault           A wrapper for Read-Host that includes a default value.
+    Out-PDFToPrinter               To print a .PDF to the default printer Read-HostPause                 To more closely mimic the behavior of PAUSE in cmd.exe where you only have to press a key Read-HostWithDefault           A wrapper for Read-Host that includes a default value.
 Optionally can provide a prompt.
-    Remove-EmptyProperty           To take an object and return only non-empty properties Remove-QuotesFromCsv           Removes quotes from a CSV data set.
+    Remove-EmptyProperty           To take an object and return only non-empty properties Remove-FileAttribute           Removes a file attribute from specified path (ReadOnly, Hidden, System, Archive) Remove-OldFiles                Keeps the newest set of files in a path that match a pattern and deletes the rest Remove-QuotesFromCsv           Removes quotes from a CSV data set.
 Can optionally set $Delimiter to another character.
-    Remove-TeamsCache              Removes the data that is in the Teams cache for the current user Reset-Desktop                  Forces a reset of the desktop Resolve-FQDN                   Resolves a hostname or IPv4 address to a fully qualified domain name Resolve-HostName               Resolves a hostname to an IPv4 address.
+    Remove-TeamsCache              Removes the data that is in the Teams cache for the current user Remove-TemporaryFile           Cleans user profiles of temporary files and folders that are greater than 3 days Reset-Desktop                  Forces a reset of the desktop Resolve-FQDN                   Resolves a hostname or IPv4 address to a fully qualified domain name Resolve-HostName               Resolves a hostname to an IPv4 address.
+    Resolve-PathForce              Resolves a path to a single file/folder, even if it does not exist Set-AutoRun.inf                Creates an AutoRun.inf for a drive.
+Can set icon, label.
+Either an icon or label must be specified
-    Set-Capslock                   Sets the state of the CapsLock button.
+    Set-CapsLock                   Sets the state of the CapsLock button.
-    Set-Display                    Set-Display turns the display on or off via energy saver api.
+    Set-Desktop.ini                Sets the customization attributes for a given folder Set-Display                    Set-Display turns the display on or off via energy saver api.
 Can also set display brightness
-    Set-Numlock                    Sets the state of the NumLock button.
+    Set-EOLTerminator              Converts to EOL character(s) considered "normal" for various operating systems.
+For Unix it is "LF", for Mac it is "CR", and for Windows it is "CRLF" Set-FileEncoding               Can change the file encoding of a file from say ASCII to Unicode Set-FileTime                   A function to change the file time properties: LastWriteTime, LastAccessTime, CreationTime Set-NumLock                    Sets the state of the NumLock button.
 If you pass $true to function it will turn on NumLock.
     Set-PrivateProfileComment      To place comment(s) in an .ini file.
 Comments are lines that begin with a semicolon ';'.
-    Set-PrivateProfileString       To set data in an .ini file Set-Scrolllock                 Sets the state of the ScrollLock button.
+    Set-PrivateProfileString       To set data in an .ini file Set-ScrollLock                 Sets the state of the ScrollLock button.
+    Set-SpeakerMute                Sets the state of the speaker being mute.
+If you pass $true to function it will turn on Mute.
     Set-SpeakerVolume              Sets the speaker volume.
-    Set-WindowState
-    Set-WindowStyle                To control the behavior of a window Show-AllColor                  Shows all console colors
-    Show-Calendar                  Displays a visual representation of a calendar.
+    Set-WindowState                Sets the window state of a currently running application Set-WindowStyle                To control the behavior of a window Show-Calendar                  Displays a visual representation of a calendar.
-    Show-Color                     Show-Color displays the names and values of the console colors Show-ColorsWithBackground      Show-ColorsWithBackground displays all combinations of foreground/background of the console colors.
-    Show-DaysOfWeek                Shows the days of the week Show-FileAttribute             Shows the available file attributes
+    Show-FileAttribute             Shows the available file attributes
-    Show-FsRight                   To list all potential file system rights Show-Month                     Shows the months
-    Show-NamedColor                Shows all named colors
     Show-Object                    Takes an object and displays a new window containing the object, and you can drill down on its properties.
-    Show-Progress                  Show progress as items pass through a section of the pipline Show-ShortDaysOfWeek           Show short days of the week Show-ShortMonth                Shows short month
-    Show-SubnetMaskIPv4            Show IPv4 subnet masks
-    Show-Timezone                  Show timezone information
-    Split-CanonicalName            To split a CanonicalName string line by into its constituent parts which are separated by a /
+    Show-Progress                  Show progress as items pass through a section of the pipline Split-CanonicalName            To split a CanonicalName string line by into its constituent parts which are separated by a /
     Split-DistinguishedName        To split a DistinguishedName string line by into its constituent parts which are